nus-cs2030s/2324-s2/docs/vim/quick-lessons.md

 ### Step 1: Deletion

-Deletion is actually closer to _cut_.
-The deleted characters are stored in _buffer_.
+Deletion is closer to _cut_.
+The deleted characters are stored in a _clipboard_.
 Try the following:

 - Press ++0++ ++d++ ++3++ ++w++ to move the cursor to the beginning of the line and delete three words.
-- Press ++u++ to undo.  _This is another lifesaver that you should remember._
+- Press ++u++ to undo.
+This is another lifesaver that you should remember.

 In `vim`, repeating the same command twice usually means applying it to the whole line.
 Pairing a command with ++shift++ (_or the capital letter version_) usually means applying the action until the end of the line.